Charlottetown Mall

-Charlottetown Mall was a shopping mall located in Charlotte, North Carolina, right outside what is now Charlotte center city.
-The first enclosed shopping mall in the Southeast, it opened in on October 28, 1959.
+Charlottetown Mall is a shopping mall located in North Carolina.
+The area’s first enclosed shopping mall, it opened on October 28, 1959.
 Atlanta's Lenox Square opened two months earlier, but it was an open-air mall at first.
 The mall was situated on a 10 acre parcel on the southeastern fringes of Charlotte's "center city" area.
 Rouse Company was the mall's developers.

 Stores and design

-The 234000 sqft center featured one anchor store: Bon Marché, an Asheville, North Carolina-based department store with no connection to the Seattle-based retailer of the same name.
+The 234000 sqft center featured one anchor store: Bon Marché, an Asheville, North Carolina–based department store with no connection to the Seattle-based retailer of the same name.
 Other major tenants included Colonial Stores supermarket, Rose's five and dime, Eckerd Drug and Milton's, a posh Ivy League haberdasher.
 The mall was mostly one-story, although the "Central Mall" (middle of the mall) featured a second level with an auditorium and an S&W Cafeteria.
 The "Central Mall" also featured a fountain, bird cages, and tropical foliage.